MahmoudMostapha/PhD-Dissertation/README.md

-# PhD-Dissertation
+# PhD-Dissertation (Learning from Complex Neuroimaging Datasets)

-The source code and learned models related to my PhD dissertation at UNC-Chapel Hill (Learning from Complex Neuroimaging Datasets)
+The source code and learned models related to my PhD dissertation at UNC-Chapel Hill

+## Abstract